e-mission/e-mission-phone/README.md

 ``
 $ ionic io init
 ``

+Restore platforms and plugins.
+This is a good time to get a cup of your favorite beverage

+``
+$ ionic state restore
+``

 Installation is now complete.
 You can view the current state of the application in the emulator